-The forward fishbox below the cockpit sole is drained overboard by a pump out system located in the bilge, forward of the head compartment.
+The forward fishbox below the cockpit sole is drained overboard by a pump out system located in the bilge, forward of the batteries in the head compartment.
 The pump out system is activated by the Fishbox switch in the helm switch panel.